Sabaakhvn/Topics_in_GIS_Final_Project/index.md

             <ul>
                 <li><strong>Data Currency</strong>: Some demographic data may not capture recent changes in population or housing patterns.</li>
-                <li><strong>Zoning Constraints</strong>: This analysis does not incorporate current zoning regulations that may limit development potential.</li>
                 <li><strong>Environmental Factors</strong>: Potential environmental constraints on vacant parcels are not considered.</li>
                 <li><strong>Market Dynamics</strong>: Current market conditions and developer interest are not fully captured.</li>
             </ul>